Priya-Purwar/Excel-Sales-Analytics/README.md

 # Sales Report:
 -- Project Objective:

-Generate a detailed [customer performance report]file:///E:/Bootcamp/Excel%20Module/CHAPTER%20%208/practice/Customer%20Net%20Sales%20Report.pdf_, allowing for a thorough analysis of customer interactions and trends.
+Generate a detailed customer performance report allowing for a thorough analysis of customer interactions and trends.

 Conduct an in-depth comparison between market performance and sales targets to gauge the effectiveness of sales strategies.